 The History of Dear Tales

-by Linda L. Rigsbee
+by Linda Rigsbee

 The idea of DEAR TALES was conceived in late 1996 after a dissapointing search through the magazine rack of a local supermarket.
 There appeared to be confusion between the words romance and sex.
 Western magazines were dominated by contemporate stories or true west articles.
 Nothing provided a variety and all were saturated with advertising.
 I left the store empty-handed.